Freddy-al/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1. This script prints the username of the current user
 2. This script prints all the groups the current user is part of.
 3. This script changes ownership of the file hello to Betty
+4. This script creates an empty file called hello.